 This is one of the most important issues for women who are considering breast reduction surgery at our Albany, NY practice.
 Insurance plans vary considerably from patient to patient.
 However, two general conditions must be met for breast reduction surgery to be covered by insurance.
 The first condition requires that there is a medical need.
 The medical need could include ailments such as back pain, neck pain, headaches, pain from bra indentations in the shoulders, and rashes.
 The second condition is that the tissue to be removed must meet certain weight requirements.
 The amount of tissue to be removed is calculated based on your height and weight.
 Sometimes the amount of tissue that insurance requires is more than the amount of breast tissue that can be removed.
 In this case, a cosmetic breast lift and a reduction will be the only surgical option.

-During your breast reduction surgery consultation, Dr. Tauber will discuss the medical problems that you are experiencing as a result of large breasts.
-Dr. Tauber will then outline this information in a letter to your insurance provider.
+During your breast reduction surgery consultation, Dr. Tauber or Dr. Yan will discuss the medical problems that you are experiencing as a result of large breasts.
+Dr. Tauber aor Dr. Yan will then outline this information in a letter to your insurance provider.
 This letter will also include a photo of your breasts (without showing your face) and an estimate of how much weight can be removed during surgery.
 If the amount meets the weight requirements of your insurance carrier, your insurer will likely cover your breast reduction surgery.

 The Importance of Post-Operative Care

 Your relationship with Dr. Tauber does not end after breast reduction surgery.
-Dr. Tauber will be available to you 24/7 during the entire duration of your recovery.
-He will see you often through the first weeks and months following your procedure.
-If at any time, you wish to meet with Dr. Tauber, he will open up his schedule to see you.
+Dr. Tauber and Dr. Yan will be available to you 24/7 during the entire duration of your recovery.
+They will see you often through the first weeks and months following your procedure.
+If at any time, you wish to meet with Dr. Tauber or Dr. Yan, they will open up their schedule to see you.
 Post-operative appointments at DeLuca Plastic Surgery are offered at no cost to you.